 The ReUse People reduces the solid waste stream and changes the way the built environment is renewed by salvaging building materials and distributing them for reuse.

-Announcing the 2015 National Reuse Contest WINNERS!
+Announcing the 2016 National Reuse Contest Winners

 By Ted Reiff

-Art & Furniture
+Art and Furniture

 Location and Contact Information